cat-cfs/libcbm_py/pool_flux_matrix_ops.md

 ## ComputePools ##

-This demonstrates a one of the ComputePools core function of LibCBM.
+This demonstrates the ComputePools core function of LibCBM.

 Given a matrix of pool values (where the columns represent specific pool, and the rows represent land units) Perform an arbitrary number of recursive vector matrix products.